johnnyrainbow/zombie-game/README.md

 ## Retrospect

-Initially I wrote Grid#performGridMoveIteration to be iterative, but then upon realising that new zombies would be required to move immediately, it seemed more apt to go with the recursive solution.
+Initially I wrote `Grid#performZombieGridMove` to be iterative, but then upon realising that new zombies would be required to move immediately, it seemed more apt to go with the recursive solution.

 I spent some time figuring out why I was getting unexpected output (I overlooked the problem text `the top left corner of the world is (x: 0, y: 0)`, and assumed bottom left was the origin)